 If the speeding is charged as a misdemeanor crime, the additional penalty cannot exceed $1,000, 6 months of jail, or 120 hours of community service.
 If the speeding is charged as a civil infraction, the additional penalty cannot exceed $250.2

 Learn more about Nevada work zone penalties.

-It is very possible, especially if the driver does not have a history of traffic tickets.
-Having an attorney is usually the best bet for getting moving violations reduced or possibly dismissed.
+It is very possible, especially for a first offense, a second offense, or possibly a subsequent offense for violating traffic laws.
+Having an attorney is usually the best bet for getting moving traffic violations reduced or possibly dismissed.

-5. How many demerit points will speeding in work areas put on my driver’s license in Nevada?
+5. How many demerit points will go on my driver’s license?

 Predictably, the Nevada DMV puts more demerit points on a person’s license the faster they speed: